Has the thought of fly fishing recently piqued your curiosity, but you currently have no idea where to start?

 - As your line falls toward the water, gradually lower your rod arm into a comfortable position.

-Before striking out for an angling excursion, one must have an idea of a suitable location to fish.
-Ideally, it is best to locate a slow, but steady moving creek or stream, that is known to provide ample opportunity.
+Before striking out for an angling excursion, one must know a suitable location to fish.
+Ideally, it is best to locate a slow but steady-moving creek or stream that is known to provide ample opportunity.
 It is also of value to consider the depth of such a creek or stream.
-It can be dangerous to traverse a creek while wading, when its depth is unknown.
+It can be dangerous to traverse a creek while wading when its depth is unknown.

-When in doubt, have a friendly chat with other fly fishermen in your area.
-While these individuals might not furnish you with the exact location of their honey hole, most fellow fly fishermen will be more than willing to point you in the right direction.
+Have a friendly chat with other fly fishers in your area when in doubt.
+While these individuals might not furnish you with the exact location of their honey hole, most fellow fly fishers will be more than willing to point you in the right direction.

-The next consideration that one must make, is whether they intend to fish from a boat, or from the bank.
+The next consideration that one must make is whether they intend to fish from a boat or the bank.
 This is a determination that typically hinges on the type of water that you will be fishing.
-When fishing lakes or even rivers, fishing from a boat is an angler’s best option, especially in regards to accessibility.
+When fishing lakes or even rivers, fishing from a boat is an angler’s best option, especially accessibility.
 However, shallow streams and creeks are typically waded as a matter of convenience.

 Pro Tip: When fishing a new body of water, observe how fish appear to be feeding.
 If fish repeatedly strike at the water’s surface, the use of a dry fly is likely to pay dividends.
-However, if few top water strikes are apparent, fish are likely feeding below the water’s surface.
-In this case, the use of a nymph or streamer should be your go-to.
+However, if few topwater strikes are apparent, fish are likely feeding below the water’s surface.
+In this case, using a nymph or streamer should be your go-to.